 An elder law attorney will be comfortable with managing the dynamics of all of these interrelated aspects to achieve the best possible outcome.
 An attorney who does not focus on elder law will have difficulty understanding the unique facets of the case.
 The consequences for using an inexperienced lawyer who does not understand elder law could be catastrophic.

 The rules regarding Medicaid, Medicare, probate, estate planning, trusts, and guardianship change on a regular basis.
 Because our firm only handles elder law matters, we see how rapidly and profound the changes can be and can rapidly adjust.
-Make sure you get an attorney that only focuses on elder law so that you can rest assured they are well-versed in this ever-changing environment.
+Make sure you get an attorney that only focuses on elder law so that you can rest assured they are experts in this ever-changing environment.